Metacello/metacello/README.md

   load
 ```

+### Pharo4.0, Pharo5.0 (Tonel support)

+[Tonel](https://github.com/pharo-vcs/tonel) is a code export format that can be use in order to manage projects with git.
+It is supported by default since Pharo6.1.

-You can install a version able to handle repositories of the Tonel format in Pharo 3 to 5 with this script:
+You can install a version able to handle repositories of the Tonel format in Pharo 4 and 5 with this script:

 ```Smalltalk
 Metacello new
   baseline: 'Metacello';
   repository: 'github://Metacello/metacello:master/repository';